-He is a regular contributor to TV debates and documentaries on the British royals, and he lectures widely on the subject.
+He has co-produced three major TV documentaries on royal figures, is a regular contributor to TV debates and documentaries on the British royals, and he lectures widely on the subject.
 Currently writing a biography of the Queen’s uncle – Prince George, Duke of Kent (1902-42) – his other books include:-

-- Dancing With The Devil (2001) – the unknown story of the Duchess of Windsor’s love affair with gay Woolworth heir Jimmy Donahue.
-Currently in development as a stage musical.
+- Dancing With The Devil – the unknown story of the Duchess of Windsor’s love affair with gay Woolworth heir Jimmy Donahue.

-In addition his other books include the highly acclaimed Absolutely Goldie (2000) which remains, despite the Oscar-winning actress’s own autobiography, the only full account of her extraordinary life; Around The World in 80 Years (2003), a biography of the Swedish shipping mogul Arne Larsson; and By Invitation Only, a satire on London society life in the Eighties.
+In addition his other books include the highly acclaimed Absolutely Goldie (2000) which remains, despite the Oscar-winning actress’s own autobiography, the only full account of her extraordinary life; Around The World in 80 Years (2003), a biography of the Swedish shipping mogul Arne Larsson; and By Invitation Only, a satire on London society life.

 Christopher Wilson is the co-founder of Oxford University’s journalism awards, and for his work in support of student journalism he was elected a member of the Senior Common Room at St Edmund Hall, Oxford’s oldest college.
-He lives near London.
+He lives in Devon.